meap/runecs/README.md

 ### Run One-Off Commands in ECS

-One-off commands can be executed directly in the ECS environment, making it ideal for database migrations, maintenance tasks, or debugging within configured VPC and security groups.
-Commands are executed with the same network access, environment variables, and IAM permissions as the services:
+Execute one-off commands directly in the ECS environment.
+This makes database migrations, maintenance tasks, and debugging ideal within configured VPC and security groups.
+Commands execute with the same network access, environment variables, and IAM permissions as the services:

 ```bash
 runecs run "echo \"HELLO WORLD\"" -w --service mycanvas-ecs-staging-cluster/web
 ```

-Both AWS Fargate and EC2 capacity providers are supported, with the appropriate launch type being automatically selected based on service configuration.
-When the `-w` flag is used, task completion is awaited and full output is streamed to the terminal, making it ideal for interactive debugging and migration scripts.
+**RunECS supports both AWS Fargate and EC2 capacity providers.** The tool automatically selects the appropriate launch type based on service configuration.
+When you use the `-w` flag, RunECS waits for task completion and streams full output to the terminal.
+This approach works well for interactive debugging and migration scripts.

 ### Scale ECS Services

-The desired count of tasks for an ECS service can be adjusted instantly:
+Adjust the desired count of tasks for an ECS service instantly:

 ```bash
 runecs scale 5 --service mycanvas-ecs-staging-cluster/web